DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 Frye remembers the fight for two things, the awful realization injuries he’d picked up in New Japan had diminished his punching power and the white-hot agony of Shamrock’s ankle lock.

 “Most pain I’ve ever felt,” he said.
 “But I’d talked so much shit about Kenny… I couldn’t quit.
 Dammit, I’d just couldn’t tap after what I said.
 I could never live with it.”

 Frye emerged with the win and crippling ankle injuries that never fully healed.
 Nevertheless, he readily accepted the fight he wanted most of all - the Coleman rematch - just weeks later.

 “I’d been obsessed with a brunette or two in my life, but none as ugly as Mark before,” Frye joked.
 “Hurt or not, I wanted him bad.”

 The clash of former UFC champions was set for PRIDE Fighting Championships 21, June 23, 2002, Super Arena, Saitama, Japan.

 THE FIGHTER - YOSHIHIRO TAKAYAMA: A self-described nerd who continues to add to his prized Transformers collection to this day, Yoshihiro Takayama had little choice but to become a fighter of some sort.

-Japanese schoolyards can be as cruel as in the rest of the world.
+Schoolyards in Japan can be as cruel as these elsewhere in the world.
 The young Takayama was teased mercilessly about his microtia – the congenital disorder that left him with an undeveloped outer left ear.